michaelStettler/BVS/README.md

 deep learning methods shows a fantastic increase of performance.
 Yet systems using deep learning methods have become treated as black box, in such, we lost in expandability of the components while favoring a general performance score.
-With this tooldbox, I hope to leverage the power and scalability of common deep learning framework such as Tensorflow to implement basic theoretical component of our visual system and allow to merge/combine these components with state of the art architecture and study more in depth their implication.
+With this toolbox, I hope to leverage the power and scalability of common deep learning framework such as TensorFlow to implement basic theoretical component of our visual system and allow to merge/combine these components with state of the art architecture and study more in depth their implication.